zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

 <span id="live-activity-monitoring"></span>
 ### Enabling Live Activity Monitoring

-NGINX Plus includes a live activity monitoring interface that provides key load and performance metrics in real time, including TCP metrics in <span style="white-space: nowrap;">NGINX Plus R6</span> and later.
-Statistics are reported through a RESTful JSON interface, making it very easy to feed the data to a custom or third‑party monitoring tool.
+NGINX Plus includes a live activity monitoring interface that provides key load and real-time performance metrics, including TCP metrics in <span style="white-space: nowrap;">NGINX Plus R6</span> and later.
+Statistics are reported through a RESTful JSON interface, making it easy to integrate with custom or third‑party monitoring tools.
 There is also a built‑in dashboard.
 Follow these instructions to deploy it.

 <img src="/nginx/images/nginx-plus-dashboard-r19-overview.png" alt="Dashboard tab in NGINX Plus live activity monitoring dashboard" style="border:2px solid #666666; padding:2px; margin:2px;" />